albayaty/cala_quantum_library/README.md

 Experimentally, from the above-mentioned essential configurations, the final transpiled quantum circuits constructed from *n*-bit gates of CALA-*n* quantum library always have lower quantum costs and fewer depths than those constructed from standard *n*-bit quantum gates, e.g., *n*-bit Toffoli and *n*-bit Fredkin gates, for IBM quantum computers.

-The CALA-*n* is a derived quantum library from our GALA-*n* quantum library [[GitHub](https://github.com/albayaty/gala_quantum_library)], with the following distinctive features between them, where the utilized Clifford+T gates are: H, Z, T, T†, and CX.
+The CALA-*n* is a derived quantum library from our GALA-*n* generic quantum library [[GitHub](https://github.com/albayaty/gala_quantum_library)], with the following distinctive features between them, where their utilized Clifford+T gates are: I, H, Z, T, T†, and CX.

 | Features | GALA-*n* | CALA-*n* |
 | :------- | :------: | :------: |